hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 #### Please subscribe to my youtube channel and send the link to other Robotics enthusiasts as I am just below the 1000 needed subscribers to make any income.

+Note: The Arduino Pro site has much more professional Pro tutroials at https://www.arduino.cc/pro/tutorials/portenta-h7 that lead you through every step of similar examples, however these videos are for people just to quickly get up and running.

 As of July 24th, 2020 this site is just to get the PortentaH7 working how I like it to work.